 It should be an exercise.
 Just an exercise.

-If I’ve missed some positive angle to blogging applications, I’d enjoy hearing about it.
+If I’ve missed some positive angle to blogging applications, I’d enjoy hearing it.
 If I’ve mis- or under-represented some aspect of them, tell me.

 WordPress.com vs. WordPress.org